roland444/roland444/README.md

 ### Hi there 👋

+I am a junior frontend developer looking for a job.

+Here is where I keep all projects from which im learning coding skills.

+Underneath there are my selfmade websites.

+Enjoy!

 <!--
 **roland444/roland444** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.